Early College Program Highlights

-Early College Program Highlights

 Guidelines for student eligibility:

 - Students must attend a participating school district/high school and be approved by their high school principal, and their guidance counselor for admission into courses offered through the Early College Program.

 - The high school student must be a high school sophomore or junior to apply for admission for the following school year, and a high school junior or senior, to enroll in college courses through the Early College Program.

-- The student has demonstrated readiness to take a college level courses by meeting Suffolk’s criteria on its computerized placement test (CPT) or requisite waivers, for college level placements in all areas.
+- The student has demonstrated readiness to take a college level courses by meeting Suffolk’s criteria on its computerized placement test (CPT) or requisite waivers, for college level placements in all four areas.

 - The student has taken the high school and college pre-requisite course(s).